Shaun Cummings: Millwall

 On 12 January 2015, Cummings left Reading for Championship rivals Millwall on an undisclosed deal, signing a two-and-a-half-year contract; manager Ian Holloway said that "as a player he can contribute in defence and in attack" and hoped he would prove to be "a real asset for us over the short and long-term".
 He played 12 games for the "Lions" as the club suffered relegation at the end of the 2014–15 season.
-He scored the second goal of his career after his cross was bungled in by goalkeeper Daniel Bentley in a 4–0 win at Southend United on 28 December.
+He scored the second goal of his career after his cross was bungled in by goalkeeper Dan Bentley in a 4–0 win at Southend United on 28 December.
 He played 20 games during the 2015–16 season, but was not in the match day squad for the play-off final defeat to Barnsley as he had been sidelined since February following an operation to repair cartilage damage in his knee.

-On 7 January 2017, he scored his third career goal in a 3–0 victory over Premier League side A.F.C.
-Bournemouth in the FA Cup third round.
+On 7 January 2017, he scored his third career goal in a 3–0 victory over Premier League side AFC Bournemouth in the FA Cup third round.
 He also played in the 1–0 victory over Watford in the following round, before scoring the only goal of the game in the fifth round as Millwall knocked out a third consecutive Premier League club at The Den, beating Leicester City with one of the last kicks of the game.
 The cup run came to an end at White Hart Lane in the quarter-finals, as Millwall were beaten 6–0 by a strong Tottenham Hotspur side.
 Cummins played a total of 23 games during the 2016–17 season, though missed the play-off final victory over Bradford City after being substituted in the first leg of the semi-final tie with Scunthorpe United.
 He was offered a new contract by manager Neil Harris in May 2017.